SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm3.md

 ## Trees and Graphs - Questions(p121)

-- Route Between Nodes: Given a directed graph, design an algorithm to find out whether there is a route between two nodes.
+- **Route Between Nodes**: Given a directed graph, design an algorithm to find out whether there is a route between two nodes.

-  - Its a directed graph so bidirectional search is not possible.
-So we can use either BFS or DFS and DFS is easy to implement using recursion.
-BFS can be useful to **find the shortest path**, whereas DFS may traverse one adjacent node very deeply before ever going onto the immediate neighbors.
+  - **Hint:** Its a directed graph so bidirectional search is not possible.
+We can use either BFS or DFS.
+DFS is easy to implement using recursion and BFS can be useful to **find the shortest path**, whereas DFS may traverse one adjacent node very deeply before ever going onto the immediate neighbors.

+  - ```markdown
+    1) Start with one of the two nodes and check {childNode = searchNode}.
+    2) Mark any node found as "visited" to avoid cycles and repetition of the nodes.
+    3)check {childNode = searchNode && !node.visited} before adding it in Queue(BFS) or make recursive call(DFS).
+    ```

-- Minimal Tree: Given a sorted (increasing order) array with unique integer elements, write an algorithm to create a <u>binary search tree with minimal height</u>.
+- **Minimal Tree**: Given a sorted (increasing order) array with unique integer elements, write an algorithm to create a <u>binary search tree with minimal height</u>.

   - A **minimal binary tree (minimal height)** has about the **same number of nodes** on the left of each node as on the right.
 This means that we want the <u>root to be the middle of the array</u>.
 Can you divide this problem into **subproblems**?
 The algorithm is as follows: The middle element of the array becomes the root node.
 The left half of the array will become left subtree, and right half of the array will become the right subtree.
 Continue recursion on these nodes.